 The event, which took place as part of The Hunger Project’s involvement in the Her Choice Alliance, saw volunteers and staff members share new data about child marriage in communities across Bangladesh.
 Her Choice is an alliance of organisations that are working to halt child marriage in 11 countries, with the long-term goal of creating communities in which girls and young women are free to decide if, when and whom to marry.

 At The Hunger Project, we believe in measuring what matters.
-Our philosophy of monitoring and evaluating our community-level programs is centered on the understanding that empowering individuals and communities with knowledge, information and opportunities is essential for achieving sustainable self-reliance and ending hunger.
+Our philosophy of monitoring and evaluating our community-level programs is centred on the understanding that empowering individuals and communities with knowledge, information and opportunities is essential for achieving sustainable self-reliance and ending hunger.

 All of our programs are monitored through a participatory monitoring process.
 This means that we start with grassroots, community-led engagement to close the feedback loop between our projects’ performance and community expectations and goals.
 Objectivity is key, so we embed transparency and accountability for data throughout all of our monitoring and evaluation processes.